Katono5/COHERENCE/README.md

 In recent years, Multimodal Large Language Models (MLLMs) have achieved strong progress on many multimodal benchmarks.
 However, most existing benchmarks mainly evaluate single-image understanding, multi-image comparison, or general multimodal question answering.
 In real-world settings such as document reading, information is often presented as long interleaved image-text context.
 This requires models to not only understand each individual image, but also perform fine-grained image-text alignment and identify accurate correspondences between textual and visual content across long context.

 In addition, models must integrate evidence across paragraphs and modalities for reasoning.
-Although this capability is important for practical applications, systematic benchmarks for quantifying fine-grained understanding in long interleaved image-text context are still limited.
+Although this capability is important for practical applications, systematic benchmarks for quantifying fine-grained understanding in interleaved image-text context are still limited.

 To fill this gap, we propose **COHERENCE**, a benchmark designed to evaluate the ability of MLLMs to recover fine-grained image-text correspondences in long interleaved multimodal context.
-COHERENCE covers four representative domains and contains **7,670** high-quality questions.
+COHERENCE covers four representative domains and contains **6,161** high-quality questions.
 We also provide a six-type error analysis protocol for fine-grained attribution of failures in interleaved image-text understanding.

 ## Results Snapshot